AVP is governed by a volunteer Board of Directors. To learn more and/or to apply for a spot on the Board, please visit the Become a Board Member page.

 Natasha Danielá de Lima McGlynn – Board Member

 Natasha Danielá de Lima McGlynn currently serves as AVP’s Interim Executive Director.
 Prior to AVP, she obtained a Masters degree in Public Administration from the University of Pennsylvania’s Fels Institute of Government.
 As a Student Fellow with the Ortner Center on Violence & Abuse, Natasha’s graduate research on violence against women in public spaces from a public administration lens earned her the 2020 Fels Public Service Award.
 Natasha brings a wealth of knowledge in non-profit management, community development, and government and regulatory affairs.
 Her professional career includes over five years of public service at the Board of Governors of the Federal Reserve System, where she engaged in administrative transparency and open government matters, and played a key role in launching several diversity, equity, and inclusion initiatives.
+Originally from Brazil, Natasha grew up in Brooklyn, NY.
 She received her Bachelor of Arts in Portuguese/Brazilian Studies and Economics from Smith College.
 Natasha is currently a New Leaders Council Fellow in the Philadelphia chapter.

 Kellan White – Board Member